Upon completion of the Plant Sciences major, students will be able to:

 Articulate the influences of plant science on the world

-- Discuss natural and managed ecosystems at local, regional, and global levels and evaluate their effects on environmental sustainability and human health.
+- Discuss natural and managed ecosystems at local, regional, and global levels and evaluate their effects on environmental sustainability and human health and well-being.

-- Demonstrate an awareness of the ethical principles and global consequences associated with past, present, and future advances in plant science.
+- Demonstrate an awareness of the ethical principles and global consequences associated with past, present and future advances in plant science, demonstrate an appreciation for the range of cultures, values and perspectives of living in a global community, and engage in actions that reflect civic responsibility.

-- Succinctly and clearly communicate information about the breadth of issues in plant science to diverse audiences in oral and written formats.
+- Communicate information about the breadth of issues in plant science to diverse audiences in oral and written formats.